microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 Convergence issues can be identified by:
 - Large discrepancies in core training metrics including training loss, evaluation loss, model specific AUC metrics.
-- Runtime failures (for example loss scaler reaches the minimum triggering an exception).
+- Runtime failures (for example when the loss scaler reaches the minimum, triggering an exception).

-Before looking into further, we should clarify a few things (if possible):
+Before looking into this further, we should clarify a few things (if possible):
 - If we change the seed for the baseline run, whether the metric diff is big?
   (Make sure the discrepancy is not introduced by randomness)
-	- What are the very first steps we see obvious diverges?
+	- What are the very first steps we see obvious divergence?
-	- Still, repro once remove randomness?
+	- Still repro once remove randomness?
 	- Set same seeds
 	- Set the dropout ratio to 0
 	- Set compute to be deterministic and torch-comparable (TODO(pengwa): need a flag for this).